NeverSinkDev/NeverSink-Filter/README.md

 - *[FILTERBLADE](https://www.filterblade.xyz)* - you can adjust the filter to your preferences here, change the appearance, style and finetune everything to your liking.
     - [FilterBlade Update Guide](https://www.youtube.com/watch?v=3T5yLf-rFfc&lc=UgyZ-z1xso1OXdiNMQZ4AaABAg)
     - We also offer a [FilterBlade Auto-Updater](https://www.youtube.com/watch?v=i8RJx0s0zsA), it's super comfy but heavy on our servers, so it costs a few bucks.
 Plus you support the project.
-- You can also just download the latest release from github.
+- You can also download the latest release from github.
 Note that it doesn't auto-update though and unlike my filterblade/ladder is not adjusted every 4 hours to match the economy perfectly.
-Instructions below

-## **MANUAL INSTALLATION INSTRUCTIONS:**
+Manual installation instructiopns:

-0) Get the latest filter from  *[filterblade.xyz](https://www.filterblade.xyz)* or [GitHub](https://github.com/NeverSinkDev/NeverSink-Filter/releases/latest).
+0) Get the latest filter file from  *[filterblade.xyz](https://www.filterblade.xyz)* or [GitHub](https://github.com/NeverSinkDev/NeverSink-Filter/releases/latest).
 1) Extract the files using WinRar/7zip or a similar tool.
 2) Paste the .filter files (or just the folder content, if you want to use a specific style, paste the files from one of the (STYLE) folders instead) into the following folder: *%userprofile%/Documents/My Games/Path of Exile*
 3) INGAME: Escape -> Options -> Game -> Filters -> Select one of the filters from the dropdown box.
 4) Done.
 Enjoy.

 ## **SUPPORT:**